How To Remove Bad Yelp Reviews: The Complete Guide

 Is Your Review Against Yelp’s Content Guidelines?

 Yelp offers the following content guidelines that users & business clients must follow.
-If the reviewer conflicts one of these guidelines, then the review would be eligible for removal.
+If the reviewer conflicts one of these guidelines, then the review is eligible for removal.

 - Inappropriate content: Colorful language and imagery is fine, but there’s no need for threats, harassment, lewdness, hate speech, and other displays of bigotry.